benjbuch/octo_waffle/part_11-tidying_tables.md

     ## 3 treatment_A/replicate_1  6.48   3.84   3.06   0.479  0.182

 The `tidyr::separate(...)` function does the reverse.
-By default, any non-alphanumeric character will be used to split the column.
-Note that missing pieces will be replaced with `NA`.
+By default, any non-alphanumeric character will be used to split the column, which can result in missing pieces to be replaced with `NA`.

 ``` r
 plate_1 %>%